 19.0 Poker Jackpots

-19.1 Where the variation of poker in play incorporates jackpots, the approved rules of the poker variation in play will apply, except where the rules are inconsistent with the rules applicable to poker jackpots as set out in this section, in which case the rules applicable to poker jackpots will prevail.
+19.1 Where the variation of poker in play incorporates a Poker Jackpot, the approved rules of the poker variation in play will apply, except where the rules are inconsistent with the rules applicable to Poker Jackpots as set out in this section, in which case the rules applicable to Poker Jackpots will prevail.

+19.2 The Casino Operator may elect to fund the Poker Jackpot prize pool itself or designate that the prize pool be funded by a contribution from a participating Pot or a Commission (or a combination of both).

-19.2 The Casino Operator will fund the jackpot prize pool.
-For each Round completed at a participating table, a pre-determined amount (as determined by the Casino Operator) will be contributed to the jackpot prize pool.
+19.3 Where the Casino Operator elects to fund the Poker Jackpot prize pool itself then for each round at a participating table, a pre-determined amount (as determined by the Casino Operator) will be contributed by the Casino Operator into the Poker Jackpot prize pool (subject to any qualifying requirements as specified in relation to the table and/or game).

+19.4 The method and amount of a Casino Operator’s Poker Jackpot contribution shall be displayed in relation to the tables and/or games eligible to participate in that Poker Jackpot.

+19.5 The hands, games and/or qualification criteria (if any) eligible to receive a Poker Jackpot payout will be displayed in relation to each table and/or game.

+19.6 The Casino Operator may elect to structure a Poker Jackpot in such way as it sees fit (including having multiple, tiered Poker Jackpots).

 Jackpot System

-19.3.
-The Casino Operator may operate one or more Jackpot Systems in accordance with the following provisions:
+19.7 The Casino Operator may operate one or more Jackpot Systems in accordance with the following provisions:

-with respect to a Jackpot System, a table may be a Hold-em table or any other variation of Hold-em in which players are dealt two Hole Cards and a three-card Flop is dealt to the table;
+with respect to a Jackpot System, a table may be a Hold-em or Omaha variation in which players are dealt at least two Hole Cards and up to five Community cards dealt to the table (provided the relevant option is displayed in relation to the table);

-a Jackpot System must operate in respect of one table or a group of tables;
+a Jackpot System may operate in respect of one table or a group of tables;

 each table in respect of which a Jackpot System operates must be fitted with, or be located in close proximity to, a Jackpot Display designed, and operating to show the value of the jackpot recorded from time to time; and